 Tune Pals are musical friends who encourage movement in kids with limited physical abilities.
 This is a 3-month long project in collaboration with engineers and MBAs from MIT.
-I was working in a team of 8 as the UX Design Lead.
+I was working in a team of 8 as a UX Designer.

 MIT Sloan School of Management